wattcarbon/open-eac-alliance/PeerCo/small_scale_self_consumed_solar.md

 ### Asset data

-PV production data shall be acquired via automatic digital communication to PeerCo's cloud once the project is established.
+PV production data shall be acquired via automatic digital communication once the project is established.
 However, in the initial phase of setting up a project (qualifying the site, its data and quantifying the benefits of the scheme), offline extractions of the data in an open format (which may be CSV, XLSX, etc.) may be accepted.

 All self-consumption data (and related generation data) shall be quality controlled prior its usage to generate verified certificates.
 This verification shall include:
 1. the maximum PV generation is in line with the PV asset's nominal rating,